-In respect of borrowers enjoying fund-based working capital credit limits of Rs.
-5 crore and more from the banking system, the banks are required to ensure that the book-debt finance does not exceed 75 per cent of the limits sanctioned to borrowers for financing inland credit sales.
-The remaining 25 per cent of the credit sales may be financed through bills to ensure greater use of bills for financing sales.
+2.5 In respect of borrowers other than SSI units, requiring working capital limits above Rs.1 crore and for SSI units requiring fund based working capital limits above Rs.5 crore, UCBs may determine the working capital requirements according to their perception of the credit needs of borrowers.
+UCBs may adopt turnover method or cash budgeting method or any other method as considered necessary.
+However, UCBs may ensure that the book-debt finance does not exceed 75% of the limits sanctioned to borrowers for financing inland credit sales.
+The remaining 25% of the credit sales may be financed through bills to ensure greater use of bills for financing sales.